 So how could we use AI in the real world?

-Industry 4.0 is the most obvious application, and is the one that has received the most investment and has the widest scope for implementation so far.
+Industry 4.0 is the most prominent application, and is the one that has received the most investment and has the most comprehensive scope for implementation so far.
 But in theory, over time, AI could be introduced into almost any job or task we carry out.

 At the moment, it doesn’t look like this will be the case, simply due to how expensive the tech is.
 But that doesn’t make the idea any less daunting.